• Sign In

 Microbial Symbiosis in the Wild

-• Actinobacteria and Proteobacteria fix atmospheric nitrogen, mineralize organic matter, and even weather rock surfaces to release trapped minerals.
+• Actinobacteria and Proteobacteria fix atmospheric nitrogen, mineralize scarce organic matter, and weather rock surfaces to release locked-away trace elements.

 Microbial Support in Cultivation